 What tools or methods are you using to track sales performance?

 Regardless of what methodology you use, if you don’t understand the data, you could be missing out on critical elements that impact your business.
-In today’s tech-savvy world, you have the potential to track every step in your sales process, but that can also lead to information overload.
+In today’s tech-savvy world, you have the potential to track every step in your sales process, listen to every conversation, and have AI analyze where and how to improve.
+However, you can also go overboard.

 That’s why it’s vital to track only the essential indicators to help you streamline your analysis.